ashemath/btw-img/README.md

 Wait for Libvirtd networking to update the DHCP address of our virtual machine, and display a helpful suggestion on how to connect to the shiny new virtual machine.

-It's a bit of a libvirt hack that repeatedly ping the VM name until it can resolve.
-At that point, the script calls `host` and parses the IP address.
+The script runs `host -a $NAME 192.168.122.1`, so it's asking the default VM network virbr0 to resolve the VM by name.
+Next, we parse the IP address.
 The suggested SSH command is printed last.
+I exploit this in the makefile to create an executable for piping commands to the VM.

 ### scripts/cleanup.sh:
 Cleanup the files and configuration associated with a .ini file